 Working as an actor in a fast-paced set environment

 Devising characters from scripts in a short time frame

 Understanding the roles of the crew close to actors

-You will be given the footage filmed through workshop
+You will be given your unedited footage filmed through the workshop

 Small class size – 14 maximum

 The World Famous Pinewood Studios is easily accessible and offers free parking – https://actorsstudio.co.uk/getting-to-pinewood

 Ideal for those with some acting experience, but with little or no training for the screen

 10am – 5pm